 A guide to collecting Banksy

-Two Christie’s specialists discuss the life and art of the world’s most famous street artist.
-Illustrated with past and upcoming lots offered at Christie’s
+Specialist James Baskerville discusses the life and art of the world’s most famous street artist.
+Illustrated with lots offered at Christie’s

-In July 2019, anonymous graffiti artist Banksy (b.
-1974) was voted Britain’s favourite artist, beating Leonardo da Vinci, Pablo Picasso and Claude Monet to the title.
+In July 2019, anonymous graffiti artist Banksy was voted Britain’s favourite artist, beating Leonardo da Vinci, Pablo Picasso and Claude Monet to the title.

 Although his identity remains a mystery, Banksy’s provocative stencils are among the most iconic and controversial images in Street Art.
 He first ‘sprayed’ — or ‘bombed’ — the walls of Bristol in the southwest of England in the early 1990s, but his fame soared after he moved to London in the early 2000s.
 He has since left his mark on cities around the world, from Barcelona to San Francisco.

-He has an Academy Award-nominated documentary (2010’s Exit throught the Gift Shop), a pop-up ‘bemusement park’ (Dismaland, created in 2015), a dystopian hotel (The Walled-Off Hotel in Bethlehem), and an auction record of $1.9 million to his name.
-His collectors include celebrity actors, musicians and artists, and now the British Museum, which in February 2019 added a fake banknote depicting Diana, Princess of Wales, to its collection of coins, medals and currency.
+He has an Academy Award-nominated documentary (2010’s Exit through the Gift Shop), a pop-up ‘bemusement park’ (Dismaland, created in 2015), a dystopian hotel (The Walled-Off Hotel in Bethlehem), and an auction record of £18.5 million to his name.
+His collectors include celebrity actors, musicians and artists, and even the British Museum, which in February 2019 added a fake banknote depicting Diana, Princess of Wales, to its collection of coins, medals and currency.

 So, how did Banksy’s art go from the street to saleroom?
-Here, Prints & Multiples specialist James Baskerville and Post-War and Contemporary Art specialist Alma Davidsohn explore Banksy’s commercial career and most popular works at auction.
+Here, Prints & Multiples specialist James Baskerville explores Banksy’s commercial career and most popular works at auction.

 Banksy versus the Art Market

 In place of the flowers, Banksy writes, ‘I can’t believe you morons actually buy this shit.’
-An edition of this print sold for £32,500 in an online sale of the same name in September 2019.
+An edition of this print sold for £75,000 in an online sale in April 2021.

 Banksy has been selling his art since the 1990s